Akuli/jou/CONTRIBUTING.md

     you can instead run `./windows_setup.sh --small`.
     Instead of downloading the full mingw64 (about 360MB download), this will get a minimal version of MinGW from a [release](#releases) of Jou (about 50MB download).
+    It will also take `jou.exe` from the release instead of [bootstrapping with a Python script](README.md#bootstrapping), so you don't need to have Python installed if you use `--small`.
 6. Compile Jou:
     ```
     source activate